dominik-/provy/README.md

    - zookeeper-3.4.5.tar.gz
    - ycsb-0.1.4.tar.gz

 NOTE: YCSB has to be modified to be usable with these specific HBase and Hadoop versions.
 A fork of the original YCSB fulfilling these requirements can be found at https://github.com/dominik-/YCSB.
-The remaining tarballs can be acquired in public archives.

 -------------------------------
 Setup